antor44/AI-Bluetooth-Phone-Assistant/README.md

 ## 🔑 API Key Setup, Pricing & Privacy

 This application relies on the **Google Gemini API** to function.
-It uses the groundbreaking `gemini-3.1-flash-live-preview` model for real-time, low-latency bidirectional voice communication over Bluetooth, and secondary text models (like `gemini-3-flash-preview` or the `gemma-4` family) for offline tasks like SPAM evaluation and post-call JSON transcript structuring.
+It uses `gemini-3.1-flash-live-preview` for real-time, low-latency bidirectional voice communication, and secondary text models (like `gemini-3-flash-preview` or the `gemma-4` family) for offline tasks like SPAM evaluation and post-call JSON transcript structuring.

 ### 1. How to Obtain and Set Your API Key
 1. Go to **[Google AI Studio](https://aistudio.google.com/)**.